 Choose which objects will be included in the exported file.
 The Available items list includes all evaluations made onto the model.
+If you are licensed to use Leapfrog EDGE within Leapfrog Geo, you can also include calculations and filters, which will be exported as separate columns.
 The order of columns in the exported file will match the order shown in the project tree.